onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 nearly two and a half years six why did he do it he did it for the adventure

-tape script 3.3 three point three what was Cho doing when he met edy he was working in the forest where were they walking when they saw the tribe they were walking in
+tapescript 3.3 three point three what was Cho doing when he met edy he was working in the forest where were they walking when they saw the tribe they were walking in